Skip to Content

 Country Hotels in London

 The Georgian House Hotel is a little bit of English countryside in the city.
 Families love the location as it is 800 m from London Victoria Station and Hyde Park is just 3.2km away.
-The hotel was built in 1851 and has retained many of its orginal features.
+The hotel was built in 1851 and has retained many of its original features.

 Harry Potter fans can request to stay in the Wizard Chambers.
 The room is decorated in the style of the bedrooms from the film.
-Thre are plenty of magical experiences to enjoy at the hotel including potion making and afternoon tea with a twist.

 Check out more information about The Georgian House Hotel here.